Huddersfield YM RUFC

 Huddersfield Laund Hill Rugby Union Football Club is an English rugby union team based in Huddersfield, West Yorkshire.
-It runs four senior men sides, a full set of junior teams and a women's team.
+It runs four senior men's sides, a full set of junior teams and a women's team.

 History

 The Rugby Club was formed in 1927 by six YMCA members, who had up until then been playing their rugby for Huddersfield RUFC.
 The ground and clubhouse are still on the original site, although there have been a number of changes since 1927.

 A concrete Club House was built and opened in 1975 with this being replaced by the present building, “The Lawrence Batley Centre” which was built and opened in 1995.
 Prior to these and during redevelopment projects, players were accommodated in a number local of hostelries including the White Swan & Packhorse Mews, Spotted Cow, Dusty Miller and Wappy Spring.
 The main pitch was opened in 1989 with the “Lawrence Batley Stand” following in 1996.
 The stand was renamed in 2016 to “The Thomas Crapper Stand” following sponsorship by the company.

 A Junior Section started during the summer of 1971.

 In 2018, the club's first women's team, the Senior Roses, was established and added to the growing women and girls section at the club.
 The women's team currently boasts approximately 30 registered players.
 The Senior Roses played their 19/20 season within the new Inner Warrior Challenge Series Borders The women and girls section play at a development level, hosting festivals, pitch up, plays and boot camps.

 In September 2022, after a tumultuous five years which had seen the Huddersfield YMCA complex going into administration, followed by the COVID-19 pandemic, Huddersfield YMCA RUFC was reborn as Huddersfield Laund Hill RUFC with a renewed focus on mini and junior rugby.